 - A Piggy Back Loan.
 Not very common anymore but a second loan for the balance of your down payment and the 20% would avoid a PMI payment.
 A 80/15/5 was a common product 12 years ago. meaning the first mortgage was 80% of the purchase price, the second mortgage was 15% of the purchase price and the buyer provided 5%.
-Due to the last real estate downturn the piggy back loan is generally no longer available.
+Due to the last real estate downturn, the piggyback loan is generally no longer available.
 As the real estate market strengthens we may see a rise in piggyback mortgages again thus allowing borrowers to eliminate PMI payments.

-The good news is in most cases Private Mortgage Insurance can be removed somewhere down the road.
+The good news is in most cases you can remove Private Mortgage Insurance somewhere down the road.
 Here is how:

 - Most lenders by law are required to drop PMI when a LTV of 78% is reached based on the original purchase price.
-LTV meaning loan to value ratio…. your equity being 22% and the banks financial stake being 78%.
-Just by doing nothing a 395k purchase with 5% should have the PMI drop off in 2026.
+LTV meaning loan to value ratio…. your equity being 22% and the bank’s financial stake being 78%.

 - Prove to the bank you have 20% equity in the home through an appraisal.
 Your equity stake may be higher because of an appreciating market or a significant home remodel.
 The cost of the appraisal lies with the homeowner.
 But for about $500 in the cost of an appraisal, you could remove your costly monthly PMI payments.

 - Refinance your home.
 Refinancing is the sure fired way to remove PMI if you have a 20% equity stake in your home.
 Make sure the numbers make sense because there is usually a cost to refinancing.

 - Pay down your mortgage.
-Paying down your mortgage can get your equity stake down quicker. maybe you have had significant income increase, an inheritance etc… that allows you to make extra payment or a lump sum.
+Paying down your mortgage can get your equity stake down quicker.
+Maybe you have had a significant income increase, an inheritance etc… that now allows you to make extra payments or a one-time lump sum payment.

 Final Thoughts On PMI

-At the end of the day PMI allows you to buy that home with very little money down.
-Without it you would have to save 20% which is a very hard thing to do.
+At the end of the day, PMI allows you to buy a home with very little money down.
+Without it, you would have to save 20% which is a very hard thing to do.